Back to all articles

 Scan Your Site Free

-• Column Grids: The most common type for web design.
-Usually, a 12-column grid is the standard because 12 is divisible by 2, 3, 4, and 6, allowing for immense flexibility in layout sections.
+• Column grids — the most common for landing pages.
+The 12-column grid is standard because 12 divides cleanly by 2, 3, 4, and 6.
+Lots of layout options.

 Grid layout principles visualization